xpack/arm-linux-files/README.md

 ```

-During the install, the default selections were used:
+During the install, the default selections were used.
+You might want
+to add your own user and configure local settings.

 - Language: English
 - Country: United States